jfnavarro/hla_pipeline/README.md

-# DNA and RNA variant calling toolset with HLA typing and Neoantigen predictions
+# DNA and RNA variant calling pipelines with HLA typing and Neoantigen predictions
-This toolset can process DNA (tumor and normal) and RNA (tumor) dada in somatic mode and generate a list of variants, HLAs and neoantigens with affinity scores.
+This toolset can process DNA (tumor and normal) and RNA (tumor) sequencing data and generate a list of somatic variants, HLAs and neoantigens with affinity scores.

 <p align="center">
 <img src="diagram.png" height="800">